noelhorvath/UrlAndFileLauncher/README.md

   - `uafl "url_or_path"`
   - `uafl url_or_path` (only works if it the path or URL doesn't contain any space character)

 ### Config file
 Reads the first two lines of **uafl** (config file).<br/>
 If the file has only one line the launch mode defaults to **open**. <br/>
-To launch the specified file or url run the executable of FileLauncher.
+To launch the specified file or url run the executable of UrlAndFileLauncher.

 ## Compile

-### Using terminal
+### Terminal
   ***debug***:
   	<br/>
 	<br/>